top of page

 So, as a result, I started to walk more frequently on local walks and I was struck by how beautiful the local countryside is, and how lucky I am to live in an urban area that is just a few hundred metres from the woodland along the River Goyt.
 Perhaps I had taken it for granted before, but now, being far more mindful, I began to really appreciate just what it offered in terms of the lovely views across beautiful countryside and the great variety of bird, animal, tree and wild flower species that inhabit the area.

-I started to think about walking from home to Hayfield which is a popular start point for walks on Kinder Scout.
-Then I took my OS map and started planning what I thought would be the most interesting long-distance route, based on my knowledge of this area, and this led to the evolution of The Peak Way“.
+I started to think about walking from home to Hayfield which is a popular start point for walks on Kinder Scout - at this stage, that's all I planned.
+But then I developed the idea.
+I took my OS map and started planning what I thought would be the most interesting long-distance route, based on my knowledge of this area.
+It was purely for me - a lockdown project that which I hoped to walk, once the government allowed it.

 Although Stockport sits just a few miles outside the Peak District, it is an ideal place from which to start a long-distance trail.
 It has some of the best transport links, being well connected to main rail networks with frequent services and, of course it is on the national motorway network too.
 It is also well serviced by public transport provided by private bus companies and is located only seven miles from Manchester Airport.